VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Optional OAuth2 clientSecretFile to use for the corresponding -remoteWrite.url Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.oauth2.endpointParams array
-     Optional OAuth2 endpointParams to use for the corresponding -remoteWrite.url.
-Keys and values must be seperated by ':'.
+     Optional OAuth2 endpoint parameters to use for the corresponding -remoteWrite.url .
+The endpoint parameters must be set in JSON format: {"param1":"value1",...,"paramN":"valueN"}
-     Supports and array of key:value pairs seperated by comma or specified via multiple flags.
+     Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.oauth2.scopes array
      Optional OAuth2 scopes to use for the corresponding -remoteWrite.url.
 Scopes must be delimited by ';' Supports an array of values separated by comma or specified via multiple flags.